ga-wdi-lessons/html-and-css/readme.md

 ### Websites without CSS (5 minutes / 1:35)

 So far the website we've created together has no CSS and is a little plain.
 Let's look at some websites and take away their CSS and see how dull and plain they become.
-Note that the content will still be the same, just the *styling* will be different
+Note that the content will still be the same, just the *styling* will be different.

+- Now lets checkout [CSS Zen Garden](http://www.csszengarden.com) to see some examples of the great power and diversity that CSS can have on a website.

+>notice, you can use the web developer tools chrome add on to take away all css on a site

 ### CSS File: We do (5 minutes / 2:00)